bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 number of channels with :code:`expand`.
 The squeeze operation is often known as a *bottleneck* since we have fewer channels.
 The intuition here is to reduce the number of channels so that the more expensive 3x3 convolution is cheaper.
-The other relevant part is that fact that we have the residual connection where we add the input to the result of the transformations.
+The other relevant part is that fact that we have the residual "skip" connection where we add the input to the result of the transformations.
 Notice the residual connection connects the expanded parts :code:`x` and :code:`m3`.